ade-d/SONiC/doc/xrcvd/ext_media.md

 # Media Info Summary Command

 New command:
-`show interface transceiver *`
+`show interface transceiver summary *`

-Where * can be 'summary' or the specific interface
+Where * can be nil or the specific interface

 Examples:
 `show interface transceiver summary`
 This shows for all interfaces as show below.

-`show interface transceiver Ethernet6`
+`show interface transceiver summary Ethernet6`
 This shows for all Ethernet6.

-`show interface transceiver 8`
+`show interface transceiver summary 8`
 This shows for all Ethernet8 (8 is a shorthand).

 <br>